 Clinical & Laboratory Immunology Pediatricians diagnose and treat children with immune system disorders and allergies by identifying the root cause of infections, autoimmune issues, and allergic reactions.

-They use laboratory testing, physical exams, and specialized treatments like immunotherapy or antibody replacement therapy to manage conditions such as frequent infections, asthma, severe allergies, and immunodeficiency syndromes.
+They use laboratory testing, physical exams, and specialized treatments such as immunotherapy or antibody replacement therapy to manage conditions including frequent infections, asthma, severe allergies, and immunodeficiency syndromes.

 Diagnosis and treatment